philmcminn/eyup-testing/README.md

 # Materials for the EyUp Lecture on Java Testing, 7/12/22

-The presentation can be found here.
+The presentation can be found [here](https://github.com/philmcminn/eyup-testing/blob/main/presentation/testing.key).

-## Practical
+## Instructions for the Practical Part of the Lecture

 Navigate to the `uk.ac.shef` package (in the
 `code` directory of this repository) and open the `BuggyClass.java`